-This steak sandwich recipe is full of Italian flavors.
+This flank steak sandwich is full of Italian flavors!
 Sweet bell peppers balance the bitter tanginess of radicchio roasted with balsamic vinegar.
-But the flavor of the steak still shines through.
 This is an easy summer grilling recipe or an unexpected twist on tailgating recipes.

 This post contains affiliate links.
 If you make a purchase through the links posted below, I may receive compensation.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 This is the ultimate flank steak sandwich for summer grilling, tailgating or game day!
 Cooking steak at home is easier than you think, and it's FAST!

 We're using flank steak or skirt steak here, which are cuts that you must cook "high and fast" which means a very hot grill for just a few minutes on each side and no further than medium-rare.

 And let's zhuzh it up with classic Italian flavors.
 Grilling bitter radicchio slathered in balsamic vinegar provides another layer of smokiness, and store-bought roasted red peppers keep us on track for this quick and easy vibe.